In this guide, you are going to learn the relationship between Guava leaves And Ovulation and how guava leaves can control hormones during ovulation.

 Short answer: according to several studies made on both humans and animals, guava leaves were shown to help increase blood flow to the uterus and also increase sperm count, egg viability, and release.
 The leaves also help control hormonal imbalance, which also helps in improving egg release during ovulation.

-Despite, people are using guava leaves to solve the problem of anovulation (failure to ovulate).
-To date, there is not a single scientific research-backed study that experimented the health benefits of guava leaves for ovulation.
+Despite this, people are using guava leaves to solve the problem of anovulation (failure to ovulate).
+To date, there is not a single scientific research-backed study that experimented with the health benefits of guava leaves for ovulation.

 However, there are studies that were made on animals and humans, which showed the health benefits of guava leaves for the management of infertility, hormonal imbalance, hypertension, and stomach disorders.
 And these are some of the common causes of anovulation.